sta/websocket-sharp/README.md

 ### Example3 ###

 [Example3] starts the HTTP server that the connection can be upgraded to the WebSocket connection.

+Please access http://localhost:4649 to do WebSocket Echo Test with your web browser after [Example3] running.

 ## Supported WebSocket Protocol ##